 Outlet surveys used a cluster sampling approach.
-Clusters were administrative areas with approximately 10,000-15,000 inhabitants (e.g. sub-district).
-Sampling frames were stratified by urban and rural domain, and clusters were selected using probability proportional to population size sampling.
+Clusters were administrative areas with approximately 10,000–15,000 inhabitants (for example, subdistrict level).
+Sampling frames were stratified by urban or rural domain, and clusters were selected using probability proportional to population size sampling.

 Samples were drawn independently at baseline and end line.
-Sample sizes were calculated to detect a 20 percentage point change in QAACT availability in each domain with 80% power and 5% significance.
-Sample size calculations at baseline assumed a design effect of four and baseline availability of 40%, while sample size requirements at end line were calculated using baseline results for availability and design effect.
+Sample sizes were calculated to detect a 20-percentage-point change in the availability of quality-assured ACTs in each domain, with 80 percent power and 5 percent significance.
+Sample size calculations at baseline assumed a design effect of four and baseline availability of 40 percent.
+Sample size requirements at end line were calculated using baseline results for availability and design effect.

-A full census was conducted throughout Zanzibar, due to its small population.
-Further details on the samples of each pilot may be found in the web appendix (16).
+A full census was conducted throughout Zanzibar because of its small population.
+Further details on the samples of each pilot may be found in the online Appendix.[16]

-As complete lists of antimalarial stockists were not available, all outlets with the potential to sell antimalarials within a cluster were enumerated.
-As few public health facilities and pharmacies were likely to be found in each cluster, they were oversampled by enumerating all such providers within a larger administrative area (e.g. district) in which a selected cluster was located (15).
+Because complete lists of antimalarial stockists were not available, all outlets with the potential to sell antimalarials within a cluster were listed.
+Because few public health facilities and pharmacies were likely to be found in each cluster, they were oversampled by listing all such providers within a larger administrative area (for example, a district) in which a selected cluster was located.[15]

-Screening questions were administered at each enumerated outlet.
-Outlets that had antimalarials in stock or had stocked them in the previous three months were eligible for interview.
-A questionnaire was administered at eligible outlets following informed oral consent.
+Screening questions were administered at each listed outlet.
+Outlets that had antimalarials in stock or that had stocked them in the previous three months were eligible for interview.
+A questionnaire was administered at eligible outlets following the obtaining of informed oral consent.
 The questionnaire covered provider characteristics and information on each antimalarial in stock, including its retail selling price and wholesale purchase price.

-Ethics approval was obtained from national ethics committees in each country and Institutional Review Boards of ICF International and the London School of Hygiene and Tropical Medicine.
+Ethics approval was obtained from national ethics committees in each country and the Institutional Review Boards of ICF International and the London School of Hygiene and Tropical Medicine.

-Analysis
+Statistical Analysis

-Analysis was conducted using Stata v11.0 and R v2.14.2.Antimalarial medicines were classified into four categories: non-artemisinin therapies, artemisinin monotherapies, non-quality assured ACTs, and QAACTs.
-The Global Fund’s quality-assurance policy was used to identify QAACTs (17), while the presence of the AMFm logo at end line was used to distinguish AMFm co-paid QAACTs.
-Results are presented in the main text for QAACTs and non-artemisinin therapies only, but results for other antimalarial categories may be found in the web appendix (16).
-We focused on these two antimalarial categories because AMFm sought to lower QAACT prices so that they were competitive with non-artemisinin therapies.
+Antimalarial medicines were classified into four categories: non-artemisinin therapies, artemisinin monotherapies, non-quality-assured ACTs, and quality-assured ACTs.
+The Global Fund’s quality-assurance policy was used to identify quality-assured ACTs,[17] while the presence of the AMFm logo at end line was used to identify AMFm-subsidized therapies.

+We present results in the main text for two categories: quality-assured ACTs and non-artemisinin therapies (results for other antimalarial categories may be found in the Appendix).[16]
+We focused on these two categories because AMFm sought to lower the prices of quality-assured ACTs so that they were competitive with non-artemisinin therapies.
+Statistical analysis was conducted using Stata, version 11.0, and R, version 2.14.2.

-QAACTs, which were targeted for subsidization under AMFm, are exclusively tablet formulations, while other antimalarial categories also have oral and injectable formulations.
-As oral liquids and injections have different price distributions and tend to be more expensive than tablets (15), analysis was restricted to tablet formulations to ensure that price and markup data were comparable across antimalarial categories.
+Quality-assured ACTs are exclusively tablet formulations.
+Other antimalarial categories also have oral and injectable formulations.
+Because oral liquids and injections have different price distributions and tend to be more expensive than tablets,[15] analysis was restricted to tablet formulations.
+This ensured that price and markup data were comparable across antimalarial categories.

 Price data were collected in country currencies.
-Baseline data for Nigeria and endline data for all pilots were converted into 2010 dollars using national consumer price indices (18).
-Prices were then converted to US dollars using the average interbank rate for 2010 (19).
+Baseline data for Nigeria and end-line data for all pilots were converted into 2010 dollars using national consumer price indices.[18]
+Prices were then converted to US dollars using the average interbank rate for 2010.[19]